 The package vignette.
 BSseq for the constructor function.
-RangedSummarizedExperiment (in the SummarizedExperiment package) for the underlying class. getBSseq, getCoverage, and getMeth for accessing the data stored in the object and finally BSmooth for smoothing the bisulfite sequence data.
+RangedSummarizedExperiment for the underlying class. getBSseq, getCoverage, and getMeth for accessing the data stored in the object and finally BSmooth for smoothing the bisulfite sequence data.

 BSseqStat-class

 Class BSseqStat

 A class for representing statistics for smoothed whole-genome bisulfite sequencing data.